taoensso/tower/README.md

 (with-locale :en (t :example/decorated/baz)) => "&lt;tag&gt;"
 ```

-If you're calling 't' repeatedly within a specific namespace context, you can specify a **translation scope**:
+If you're calling the translate fn repeatedly within a specific namespace context, you can specify a **translation scope**:

 ```clojure
 (with-locale :en